-- (13) Multiple Medication Violations (MMV) - (a) A trainer who receives a penalty for a medication violation based upon a horse testing positive for a Class 1-5 medication with Penalty Class A-D, as provided in the ARCI Uniform Classification for Foreign Substances, shall be assigned points based upon the medication's ARCI Penalty Guideline as follows:
+- (13) Multiple Medication Violations (MMV) - (a) A trainer who receives a penalty for a medication violation based upon a horse testing positive for a Class 1-5 medication with Penalty Class A-D, as provided in the most recent version of the ARCI Uniform Classification Guidelines for Foreign Substances, shall be assigned points as follows:

-Class Points If Controlled Therapeutic Substance Points If Non-Controlled Substance
+Penalty Class Points If Controlled Therapeutic Substance Points If Non-Controlled Substance

-Class A 6 N/A 6
+Class A N/A 6

 Class B 2 4

 Class C 1 2

 Class D 1/2 1

-- (b) The points assigned to a medication violation shall be included in the Stewards' or Commission Ruling.
-Such Ruling shall determine, in the case of multiple positive tests as described in paragraph (d), whether they shall thereafter constitute a single violation.
-The Stewards' or Commission Ruling shall be posted on the official website of the Commission and the official website of the Association of Racing Commissioners International.
+- (b) The points assigned to a medication violation by the Stewards or Commission ruling shall be included in the ARCI official database and the ARCI shall assign points consistent with Section 13(a) for advisory purposes for medication violations where points have not been assigned by regulatory action.
+Points assigned by such regulatory ruling or by the ARCI shall reflect, in the case of multiple positive tests as described in paragraph (d), whether they shall thereafter constitute a single violation.
+The Stewards' or Commission Ruling shall be posted on the official website of the Commission and within the official database of the Association of Racing Commissioners International.
 If an appeal is pending, that fact shall be noted in such Ruling.
-No points shall be applied until a final adjudication of the enforcement of any such violation. - (c) A trainer's cumulative points for violations in all racing jurisdictions shall be maintained and certified by the Association of Racing Commissioners International.
-Once all appeals are waived or exhausted, the points shall immediately become part of the trainer's official ARCI record and shall then subject the trainer to the mandatory enhanced penalties by the Stewards or Commission as provided in this regulation. - (d) Multiple positive tests for the same medication incurred by a trainer prior to delivery of official notice by the commission may be treated as a single violation. - (e) The official ARCI record shall constitute prima facie evidence of a trainer's past record of violations and cumulative points.
-Nothing in this administrative regulation shall be construed to confer upon a licensed trainer the right to appeal a violation for which all remedies have been exhausted or for which the appeal time has expired as provided by applicable law.
+No points shall be applied until a final adjudication of the enforcement of any such violation. - (c) A trainer's cumulative points for violations in all racing jurisdictions shall be maintained by the Association of Racing Commissioners International.
+Once all appeals are waived or exhausted, the points shall immediately become part of the trainer's official ARCI record and shall be considered by the Commission in its determination to subject the trainer to the mandatory enhanced penalties by the Stewards or Commission as provided in this regulation. - (d) Multiple positive tests for the same medication incurred by a trainer prior to delivery of official notice by the commission may be treated as a single

-$^{^{6}}$ Except for Class 1 and 2 environmental contaminants, e.g., cocaine which shall be determined by the stewards based upon the facts of the case.
+&lt;sup>5 Except for Class 1 and 2 environmental contaminants, e.g., cocaine which shall be determined by the stewards based upon the facts of the case.

-- (f) The Stewards or Commission shall include all points for violations in all racing jurisdictions as contained in the trainer's official ARCI record when determining whether the mandatory enhancements provided in this regulation shall be imposed. - (g) In addition to the penalty for the underlying offense, the following enhancements shall be imposed upon a licensed trainer based upon the cumulative points contained in his/her official ARCI record:
+- violation.
+In the case of a positive test indicating multiple substances found in a single post-race sample, the Stewards may treat each substance found as an individual violation for which points will be assigned. - (e) The official ARCI record shall be used to advise the Stewards or Commission of a trainer's past record of violations and cumulative points.
+Nothing in this administrative regulation shall be construed to confer upon a licensed trainer the right to appeal a violation for which all remedies have been exhausted or for which the appeal time has expired as provided by applicable law. - (f) The Stewards or Commission shall consider all points for violations in all racing jurisdictions as contained in the trainer's official ARCI record when determining whether the mandatory enhancements provided in this regulation shall be imposed. - (g) In addition to the penalty for the underlying offense, the following enhancements shall be imposed upon a licensed trainer based upon the cumulative points contained in his/her official ARCI record: